 Click on the icons below to learn about Barrett's platform on each issue.

 TABOR & Budget

-Barrett understands that part of what makes Colorado great, and our economy strong, is that we have limits on runaway government spending, unlike other states like Colorado.
+Barrett understands that part of what makes Colorado great, and our economy strong, is that we have limits on runaway government spending, unlike other states.
 While protecting taxpayers from government overreach, we can take moderate steps toward investing in the state we all love without raising taxes.

 Colorado's conflicting provisions in our constitution have created a budget environment where no one wins.
 Here are a few steps Barrett will take to change that:

 For eliminating TABOR revenue caps to allow Colorado to invest in infrastructure, education, health care, and economy as our population grows without raising taxes

 For eliminating local government TABOR compliance so that towns, cities, and counties can decide what is best for their constituents without expensive ballot measures and state interference

 For reforming TABOR, Gallagher, and Amendment 23 to help invest in education, bring down college tuition costs, create jobs, and invest in our infrastructure needs

 Barrett believes gun safety policy in Colorado is far from perfect, but he understands there are legitimate opposing opinions about how to make things better, that's why he has proposed a bipartisan gun safety commission in Colorado to address ongoing policy implementation and bring together experts from multiple perspectives.